ivan1993spb/snake-server/README.md

 ### Input messages

-Input messages - when client sends to server an information.
+Input messages are sent by a client to a server.

 Input message structure: